 Marketing - Self-service requires a marketing plan.
 The "build it and they will come" model doesn't work for self-service mechanisms.
 We have to take overt, intentional actions to get requestors to use it.
 If they have a positive experience (see items 1- 4 above) they will use it...a lot.

 A positive experience with self-service means that the requestor will use it again.
 Not only will they come back, but they will use it a lot; in fact, they will use it more often than they ever requested assistance in the past.
 As a general rule of thumb, if requestors find helpful information 40-50% of the time, they are likely to use self-service again.
 This is the industry average for self-service success (see Service XRG for the research).
-In a mature KCS environment where 90% of what we know is available on self-service within 90 minutes, the success rates reported are in the 80-85% range!
+In a mature KCS environment where 90% of what we know is available on self-service immediately, the success rates reported are in the 80-85% range!

 It doesn't matter how much content we have available to requestors on the web - if it is not in their context, they are not likely to be able to find it.
 This re-enforces the need for capture in the workflow.
 As we discussed in the Capture practice, it is very difficult to re-create the user's perception of the issue if we are not users, and if we know the answer.
 Creating articles in the requestor's context requires that we capture their context or experience when they first express it.
 The second factor for both findability and readability is structure.
 KCS proposes a simple structure for knowledge articles which helps the search engines be more effective and improves the users experience.
 The last key element in findability is rich environment statements.
 The environment statements in the article helps the precision and confidence that we have the correct article for our issue.

 How many articles are visible externally, and how fast?
 The primary enabler of success with self-service is volume and speed.
 The goal is to get as much as we know into the self-service channel as fast as we can.
-For requestors to be successful with self-service, articles have to be making it to a Validated state (depending on the business rules) with visibility set to External.
+For requestors to be successful with self-service, articles have to be making it to a Validated state (depending on the business rules) with audience set to External.
 In the early phases of the KCS adoption, this is driven by reuse.
 Articles that are reused internally are moved externally quickly.
-In adoption Phase 4, Leverage, we want to be validating and moving externally as much as we can in the moment.
+In the Optimize and Innovate phase, we want to be validating and moving externally as much as we can in the moment.
 The model of reuse driving validation and external visibility should be a temporary state, because we know from member experience that reuse rates on the web are different from reuse rates in an assisted model.
 It turns out that requestors will use a good self-service model 10 times more often than they will call us.
 An issue that one requestor raised but has never been reused internally might be used externally a lot; other requestors would use the information, but would not bother to contact us for an answer.
 Our goal is to get most of what we know into the self-service model as quickly as we can.

 When do we turn on and promote web self-service?
 If our KCS articles are complimentary to content we already have in the self-service channel, then an incremental approach might work.
 If we are building a new self-service knowledge base, when do we have enough content in the knowledge base to ensure a 40-50% success rate?
 One key indicator of sufficient volume in the knowledge base is when the reuse rate of articles intersects with the create rate for a given domain.
 Plotting the team's create rate against the reuse rate over time gives us a sense of how often the users within the support organization find something useful in the knowledge base (reuse) versus how often they are creating new articles.
 When the lines cross it means that they are re-using as often as they are creating, or 50% of the time they are linking to an existing article.
 It is now time to enable and promote the self-service model.